 Orange is the color between red and yellow.
 In traditional color theory, orange is a secondary color produced by combining the two primary colors, red and yellow.

-As an artist, it's important to understand this energetic color, how it's used in the past until today, what it means and the different emotions it evokes, as well as its different shades, and how to produce them.
+As an artist, it's important to understand this energetic color, how it was used in the past until today, what it means, and the different emotions it evokes, as well as its different shades and how to produce them.

 This article aims to help you do just that.